Back to all posts

 This might not be the most exciting topic, but it’s one of the most important.
 Before you invest in training, you need to talk to your liability insurance provider.
 Confirm that your policy will cover you for barefoot massage modalities like Ashiatsu once you’re certified.
 Practicing any form of massage without the proper training and insurance coverage is a huge risk that can lead to serious legal and financial trouble.
 Taking a few minutes to make this call protects you, your business, and your clients.
 It’s a simple, professional step that gives you the peace of mind to focus on learning your new craft.

-Growing Your Ashiatsu Practice
+How to Grow Your New Ashiatsu Practice

 Once you’ve earned your certification, the next step is to integrate this incredible modality into your work and watch your practice flourish.
 Adding Ashiatsu to your menu isn’t just about a new service; it’s about creating new opportunities for your clients and your career.
 With a smart approach, you can build a reputation as the go-to Ashiatsu therapist in your area.
 It starts with understanding who needs this work the most and finding clear, authentic ways to share its benefits.
 From marketing your skills to committing to lifelong learning, here’s how you can build a thriving Ashiatsu practice.